OpenBCI/Documentation/docs/02Cyton/09-Using_SD_Card_with_OpenBCI.md

 [Suggest changes to this tutorial](https://github.com/OpenBCI/Docs/edit/master/Tutorials/09-Using_SD_Card_with_OpenBCI.md)

-##Overview
+## Overview
 There are many situations where logging biometric data to local storage may be desirable.
 You may be doing a sleep study, or out on the road with your OpenBCI, and the wireless connection to a PC may be tenuous.
 The amount of data you are producing may require more bandwidth than the BLE connection can handle.
 This tutorial will cover the basics of adding an SD card for local storage to OpenBCI, how the data is formatted on the card, and how to retrieve the data after you've logged it.

-##SD Card Basics
+## SD Card Basics
 ![SD_Class](assets/CytonImages/SDclass.jpg)
 ![SD_Cards](assets/CytonImages/MicroSDcards.jpg)

 First thing to know is that low-cost cards and slow speed cards are **not** recommended.
 When shopping for SD cards, make sure to look for high quality (Scan Disk, eg) and high speed (class 10 minimum).
 Look for the symbols to the right to know you are getting the right kind of card.
-You will also want to look for a card that has alot of memory.
+You will also want to look for a card that has a lot of memory.
 OpenBCI will generate about 1 mega bye of data per minute when it is recording 8 channels at the default rate of 250Hz.
-That's alot of data!
+That's a lot of data!

 We've used these two cards in the OpenBCI lab, and they both work great.

 People have reported issues with _Transcend_ and _Samsung_ Class 10 cards.

-###Formatting
+### Formatting
 ![DiskUtility](assets/CytonImages/DiskUtil_Erase.jpg)
 ![SecureErase](assets/CytonImages/DiskUtil_eraseSecure.jpg)